Chemex Filters in Canada (Paper, Metal, Reusable)

 Durability and Environmental Concerns

-Paper, cloth, and metal Chemex filters all have very different life expectancies, which you should consider in the context of both expense and the environment.
+Paper, cloth, and metal Chemex coffee filters all have very different life expectancies, which you should consider in the context of both expense and the environment.

 Disposable paper filters are for a single use, so they generate the most waste.
 However, Chemex filters are biodegradable and compostable.